 2. If ABLE Account values grow beyond $100,000, then Supplemental Social Security Income payments will be suspended until the account falls below that value.
 All participating states have account limits that are between $100,000 and $300,000, so please check this before you open an account.
 Medicaid eligibility is not affected.

 3. State-Sponsored: Similar to 529 accounts, ABLE Accounts are state-sponsored.
 Also, like a 529, you don’t have to open one in your home state so that you can shop around.
 There are some states offering income tax incentives to residents.
 Always check out your own state’s plan for tax incentives first.

-4. There is a limit to one ABLE account per person, but you can switch plans.
+4. One ABLE account is limited per person, but you can switch plans.
 That is good, particularly if you find an option with lower costs, better funds accessibility, or investment choices.
-You just can’t have multiple ABLE accounts.

 5. What happens if the beneficiary passes away?

 Any outstanding qualified expenses get paid first.
 Then Medicaid may claim any remaining money as reimbursement for services provided since the opening of the ABLE account.
 Finally, any remaining funds will pass to the beneficiary’s estate.

 6. What does it cost?